We are looking for curious and highly motivated students at all levels to join our research group. For more information please contact me.

 Kelley Fraser (M.Sc.
 2020) Kelley joined the group in summer 2018.
 In her research project, Kelley aimed to quantify the Cenozoic exhumation along and across the central Rocky Mountain Trench.
 She used apatite fission track and U-Th/He dating on bedrock samples she collected in the Valemount and McBride area (British Columbia) in the southern Canadian Cordillera.
 Kelleys work is published in Fraser et al., 2021 (Tectonics).

 Ryan McKay (M.Sc.
 2020) Ryan joined the group in summer 2018 where we went to the Richardson Mountains in the NWT for sampling.
 Ryan investigated the exhumation history at the northeastern margin of the Canadian Cordillera.
 This project was in collaboration with Thomas Hadlari from the Geological Survey of Canada.
 The manuscript highlighting Ryan's research has been published in McKay et al., 2021 (Tectonics).
 Ryan is now working for Coeur Mining at the Silvertip Mine, a Ag-Pb-Zn mine in northernmost BC.
-The Canadian Tectonics Group awarded Ryan with the Jack Henderson Award for. the best MSc thesis of 2020.
+The Canadian Tectonics Group awarded Ryan with the Jack Henderson Award for the best MSc thesis of 2020.
+See thesis presentation video

 Molly Csak (B.Sc.
 2020) Molly conducted a summer research project that investigates the upper crustal cooling history of the Southern Canadian Cordillera.
 She reviewed and compiled published low-temperature thermochronology data that she integrated in ArcGIS.
 Molly received an NSERC undergraduate student research award.